 Our program utilizes both the Creative Curriculum for Infants and Toddlers and the Pennsylvania Early Learning Standards for Infants and Toddlers in our lesson planning.
 Lessons are designed to meet children's physical, socio-emotional, and intellectual development.

 Meals are not provided as part of our program.
 Parents must supply a lunch daily for their child.
-However, snacks are donated by our families in monthly bulk donations, along with weekly fresh fruit donations.
+Snacks are provided by our families on a monthly basis.
 Cow's milk is provided as part of our tuition and is served daily at lunch for children over one year old.

 For mothers who are breastfeeding, it is recommended that breast milk be stored in individual storage bags.
 Once breast milk or formula bottles have been heated, they must be eaten or discarded after one hour.